 Senior Independent Director

-Dr Maxine Mayhew is Managing Director of Natural Resources for Costain, the technology based engineering solutions provider, where she is responsible for developing and delivering the group’s services across energy, water and transportation markets, as well as managing Profit and Loss (P&L) statement delivery and driving the group’s consultancy capability.
+Dr Maxine Mayhew is the Chief Operating Officer at Biffa.
+Maxine leads Biffa’s Collections and Specialist Services divisions and is focused on growing both businesses in line with their strategy.
 Maxine completed a PhD at Cranfield University in 1998 and has held a variety of roles in the water and utilities sector.
 During recent years, Maxine has focused on commercial leadership and strategy development and implementation, holding director roles that covered all aspects of the industry from operations and engineering, through to support services including health, safety, risk, security, procurement and marketing.
-She is also an independent member of the Cranfield University Council and a non-executive director at Karbon Homes.
+She has also been an independent member of the Cranfield University Council and a non-executive director at Karbon Homes.

 Chris Murray MBE

 Chris Murray is a non-executive director of LCCC and ESC.
-He is also chair of APX3 Limited, non-executive director of Mutual Energy Limited, special adviser to the Energy & Utility Skills Board and chairman of the LOROS Business Development and Retail Committees.
-Chris has over 40 years’ experience in the UK energy sector, including as CEO and director of Xoserve Limited (leading the company in successfully implementing the world's largest SAP-ISU platform).
+He is also chair of Water Resources South East, senior independent director of Mutual Energy Limited and a director of the Leicestershire hospice.
+Chris has over 45 years’ experience in the UK energy sector, including as CEO and director of Xoserve Limited (leading the company in successfully implementing the world's largest SAP-ISU platform).
 He also worked for many years in a range of positions with National Grid and its predecessor companies, including as interim chair of National Grid Gas plc, National Grid Electricity plc and National Grid Gas Holdings.
 Prior to this, Chris was CEO of Phoenix Natural Gas and, before that, General Manager for Accord Energy Limited.
 In his early career, Chris worked for British Gas.
-Chris’s previous non-executive positions have included chair of the Energy Generation and Supply Knowledge Transfer Network, chair of the UK Energy Emergency Executive Committee, board member of the Energy Networks Association, board member of the Nexus Institute, member of the Executive Committee of the National Joint Utilities Group, member of the Highway Authorities and Utilities Committee, director of the Northern Ireland Chamber of Commerce, council member of the CBI Northern Ireland and council member of the CBI North West.
+Chris’s previous non-executive positions have included chair of the Energy Generation and Supply Knowledge Transfer Network, chair of the UK Energy Emergency Executive Committee, board member of the Energy Networks Association, board member of the Nexus Institute, board member of Energy and Utility skills, member of the Executive Committee of the National Joint Utilities Group, member of the Highway Authorities and Utilities Committee, director of the Northern Ireland Chamber of Commerce, council member of the CBI Northern Ireland and council member of the CBI North West.

 Dr Steph Hurst